 - The newly built walls remain damp for a short period.

 - A flat slope on a roof can lead to water penetration and causes dampness on a roof.

-- The dampness problem also occurs due to poor artistry in the structure of the building.
+- The damp problem also occurs due to poor artistry in the structure of the building.

 Damp can severely affect the building structure if left untreated.
-Some of the major effects of dampness in residential properties are as follows:
+Some of the major effects of damp in residential properties are as follows:

-- A damp place can be a breeding ground for microbes and bugs.
+- A damp property can be a breeding ground for microbes and bugs.

 - Damp can cause rust and corrosion to the metals used in the construction of the building.

 - Dry rot in damp can cause decay of timber rapidly.

 - It can damage your floor covering.

 - The plaster on the wall becomes soft and crumbles due to dampness.